Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of dimensionality: Methods

 By using matrix representation, this is equivalent to

 where $ V = 2^{-1/2}

 $ is a unitary matrix and we used the fact that $W_{j,p}^* = -W_{j,p}$.
 Therefore, the time evolution can be operated, as

 We assessed a numerical performance of the Suzuki-Trotter decomposition by a simple single-photon simulation without the polarization degree of freedom.
 As shown in Fig. \ref{fig:test_time_evolution}(a), the injected photon collides with the tilted mirror at about $t=10$ and is reflected upwards.
 Then, due to the periodic boundary condition, the photon emerges from the lower region and is reflected by the mirror again at about $t=35$ to go in the right direction.
 Figure \ref{fig:test_time_evolution}(b) shows the trajectories of the probability $\braket{\phi(t)|\phi(t)}$ that ideally should remain $1$ all the time.
 The result obtained by the previous scheme based on the Runge-Kutta method increases significantly above $1$.
 On the other hand, the present scheme keeps the probability at $1$, even with a larger time step.
 This is a benefit of the Suzuki-Trotter decomposition in Eq. \ref{eq:suzuki-trotter} that uses only unitary operators.
 Figure \ref{fig:test_time_evolution}(c) shows the total energy of the quantum state.
 By using the previous scheme, the total energy increases and violates the law of energy conservation.
 The energy trajectory by the present scheme shows small deviations from the initial energy at the times when the photon interacts with the mirror.
 Afterwards, however, the energy recovers to the initial energy, and the energy conservation tends to be maintained in the dynamics.
 Such a favourable feature is known as the result of a symplectic condition the Suzuki-Trotter decomposition has \cite{YMiyamoto_2008, SGItoh_2013}.
+The above observations suggest that the time step $\delta t = 0.1$ is sufficiently small to justify the approximation of Eq.~\ref{eq:suzuki-trotter}.
+Although an error of a time step in the second-order Suzuki-Trotter decomposition is an order of $\delta t^3$ which is larger than that of the fourth-order Runge-Kutta method ($\delta t^5$), its property of the energy conservation hinders the accumulation of the error in the long-time dynamics \cite{Garanin2021}, making the method preferable.
+To keep the error of the Runge-Kutta method comparable to that of the Suzuki-Trotter method, a significantly smaller time step than that used in the Suzuki-Trotter method is required (see Fig. \ref{fig:test_time_evolution}(c)).
+Such a small time step leads to the longer computational time for the Runge-Kutta method.
 The time evolution by the Suzuki-Trotter decomposition significantly improves stability of the calculation, which gives a reliable quantitative evaluation by the QOD simulation.